inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section1.md

 +nHierarchical       (7 4 4);         // Coefficient n for the hierarchical decomposition method
 ```

-We will also need to update the `system/controlDict.noWrite` file:
+Update the `system/controlDict.noWrite` file:

 ```diff
 -writeInterval     2500;
 +writeInterval     100000;
 ```

-> **Note**: Disk writes can significantly degrade simulation performance on MPI clusters.
-To mitigate this, we are minimizing the number of write operations during this simulation.
+> **Note**: Disk writes can significantly degrade performance on MPI clusters.
+By increasing the `writeInterval`, we reduce the number of write operations, improving overall runtime efficiency.

-This should allow us to run this simulation on a 112 vcpu machine without changing
+With these adjustments, your setup is optimized to run on a 112 vCPU machine without needing to modify the mesh resolution.
-the grid ratio too much.

 That’s it — you’re ready to send your simulation to the cloud!